gh-productivity-workshops/PetSpotR/docs/1-codespace.md

     ff778032cc52   redis:6              "docker-entrypoint.s…"  ...
     ```

     These are the default Dapr containers for Zipkin, Dapr placement service, running in the Codespace.
-They will be used when you run PetSpotR locally later on.
+They were created by the `dapr init` command that was run when the Codespace was created.
+They will be used when you run PetSpotR in the Codespace later on.

     >[!knowledge] Wait, I thought a Codespaces was already a container, how can it run Docker containers within the container?
 Docker support in Codespaces is enabled through the docker-in-docker feature.
 There are additional options for docker-outside-of-docker.
 Visit containers.dev/features to learn more.